-Gochujang is a traditional Korean red chili paste, also containing rice and soybeans, that is made through a fermentation process.
+Gochujang is a traditional Korean red chili paste containing rice and soybeans and is made through a fermentation process.

-In Korea, gochujang is the most popular sauce to have on hand in your pantry.
-It’s a spicy and savory fermented soybean paste that can be used as a dipping sauce for dumplings, noodles, or rice dishes.
-It can also be mixed with water and sugar to make an amazing sweet chili sauce for wings and fries!
+In Korea, gochujang is an essential sauce to have in your pantry.
+Its complex flavors allow it to be used as a dipping sauce for dumplings, noodles, or rice dishes.
+It can also be mixed with water and sugar to be turned into a sweet chili sauce for fried food.

 How to Use Gochujang

 Adding a teaspoon of gochujang to any recipe can make a huge difference in its flavor.
 If you enjoy Korean cuisine, you can easily recreate many classic dishes at home by using this condiment.
 You can easily spice up bowls of stir-fry or soup with it, turn it into a dip, or coat Korean fried chicken in it for a spicy kick.

 Gochujang also works as a chili paste substitute in non-Korean dishes, replicating its deep, sweet-but-spicy flavor profile.
 It pairs well with Asian classics, like pan-fried sesame chicken and Thai stir-fries.
 I also love it in more ‘Western’ dishes, like in soups for added depth, as a burger sauce, and even a sandwich spread.

 The most common ingredients in making gochujang are soybean powder, glutinous rice powder, salt, malt syrup or honey (to add more sugar), garlic, ginger root or hot pepper flakes (for spiciness)